RamaRaju-vj/WebDesign-Project/README.md

 ●	Action row is visible only to the admin accounts not to a general employee.
 Admins can delete or edit the tasks.
 ●	Also admin can upload an image in the edit section that can be viewed by the employee.
 Members Page
-●	Owner comes into the play by creating the main project.
+●	Owner/Admin comes into the play by creating the main project.
-●	Owner can assign an employee to admin and give privileges to admin to edit or delete the tasks.
+●	Owner/Admin can assign an employee to admin and give privileges to admin to edit or delete the tasks.
 ●	List of all members are displayed under members section.

 Hosting